HwWobbe/WipHww/README.md

 # WipHww
+* Curbside UI review(s) may lead to a "co-existance" style
+* * indepenent concurrent browsers that share a sync capability may influence this.
 * integration of 3rd party MicroContent is proceding very slowly
 * recent GitHub developments add more uses of this technology, specifically ...
 * * interim wiki hosting